 How popular is the baby name Gilberte in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Gilberte and check out all the blog posts that mention the name Gilberte.
+Plus, check out all the blog posts that mention the name Gilberte.

 While cleaning out my bookmarks the other day, I rediscovered this post on French names from francophile blog Polly-Vous Francais.
 It contrasts the names found in the birth and death announcements of a French newspaper.
 Here’s a sampling:

 Which set do you like better — birth announcement names or death announcement names?

 France’s taste in baby names has definitely changed over the last hundred years.

 Polly of Polly-Vous Francais recently picked up a copy of French newspaper Le Figaro and compared the names in the birth announcement section with those in the obituary section.